kangminsukdotcom/blog/content/_index.md

 ---
 Hello there, welcome to Kang's digital bunker.
 I want this website to be a safe space for my thoughts.

-Here're some (un)interesting things about myself:
+Here're some (maybe)interesting things about myself:
 - My wife and I own a small vegan sandwich shop called [CHEESYLAZY](https://cheesylazy.com/) in Jeju, South Korea.
-We also run a podcast, publish ebooks, and host workshops/meetings.
+We also run a podcast, publish ebooks, and host workshops/meetings(in Korean).
 Our goal is to be first-class content creators while maintaining the restaurant "too small to fail."
-- I'm a passionate student of writing, programming, and baking.
+- I'm passionate about writing, programming, and baking.
 I'm inspired by those who send unique messages through their creations.
-I'd like my products, including the blog, sandwich, and (someday) software, to embody my authentic philosophy of life.
+Likewise, I'd like my blog, sandwich, and (someday) software, to embody my authentic philosophy of life.
 - I was born in Korea, but I lived two years in China (middle school) and eight years in the US (high school & college).

+---

-### *Favorites*
+### Favorites
-**Products**
+*Products*

 - [Mataroa](https://mataroa.blog) - naked blogging platform, for minimalists.
 - [Vore](https://vore.website/kang) - no-bullshit web-based rss/atom feed reader.